-5.1 Reference is made to the Guidance for Overseas Issuers HKEX-GL111-22Section 4 of the JPS which contains guidance on an overseas issuer's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
-Applicants are encouraged to notify the Listing Department Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).
+5.1 Reference is made to the Guidance for Overseas Issuers HKEX-GL111-22 which contains guidance on an overseas issuer's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
+Applicants are encouraged to notify the Listing Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).

-22 The previous version of Appendix 3 of the Listing Rules that was in effective on or prior to 31 December 2021
+The previous version of Appendix 3 of the Listing Rules that was in effective on or prior to 31 December 2021